wrr/rack-wwwhisper/heroku-doc.md

 minimizes integration cost, there is no need to modify your application code and explicitly call wwwhisper API.

-A demo of wwwhisper authorized site is available at https://wwwhisper-demo.herokuapp.com/.
+A demo of a wwwhisper authorized site is available at https://wwwhisper-demo.herokuapp.com/.
 The site is configured to allow everyone access.
 You can sign-in with your email or with any email in the form `anything@mockmyid.com`.